francisnewson/hnuprocess/proc.md

       Halo is scaled using the upper and lower ctrl regions. run `./b/apps/shuffle -m input/shuffle/thesis/halo/halo_signal.sub.q11t.yaml -o tdata/staging/all.mass_plots.root`

+- Check output
+    - Add up all the backgrounds and scale by trigger efficiency to look at by eye

 - Generate trigger efficiency

 - Get limits
+    run ./